Log house: Glue-laminated timber

 "Laminated" or "engineered" logs are a different approach to log-house building.
 Full trees or (alternatively) sawn cants (unfinished logs to be further processed) are brought to a mill with a dry kiln, the bark is removed and the trees are sawn into boards usually no more than two inches thick.
 These boards are then taken to the dry kiln, where (because of their size) they can be dried without causing severe damage to the wood.
 Timber destined for glue lamination must be brought down below 15% moisture before the lamination process will work, so typically these timbers are dried to around 8-10% moisture.
 The drying process varies on the species of lumber, but can be done in as little as a week.
 Once the drying process is complete the planks are sent through a surfacer (or planer), which makes the face of the lumber perfectly smooth.
 These planks travel to a machine, which then spreads a special glue on the interior boards.
+Now there are also Non-Settling log profiles available.

 Depending on the type of glue and type of mill, there are two ways to finish the lamination process.
 One type of glue reacts with radio-frequency (RF) energy to cure the glue in minutes; the other uses a high-pressure clamp, which holds the newly reassembled timbers under pressure for 24 hours.
 Once the glue has dried, the result is a "log cant" that is slightly larger than the buyer's desired profile.
 These log cants are run through a profiler, and the end result is a log that is perfectly straight and uniform.
 Some mills are capable of joining together small timbers by using a combination of face and edge gluing and a process known as finger- jointing.
 Boards which would be scrap at another mill may be used in the center of a laminated log or beam to minimize waste.